-The review, published in the October edition of the Journal of Child Psychology and Psychiatry, examined the results of 13 high-quality studies on long-term outcomes of babies born by caesarean section.
+The review, published in 2014 in the Journal of Child Psychology and Psychiatry, examined the results of 13 high-quality studies on long-term outcomes of babies born by caesarean section.
 After analyzing the data, the researchers found that caesarean deliveries were associated with a “modest increase” in the odds of developing autism spectrum disorders, compared to vaginal deliveries.

 However, a very important note to make is that this study did not analyze why many of these women had a C-section.
 That is, if they needed a C-section because their baby was too big to deliver vaginally or from a mom having poorly controlled diabetes, it could actually be the diabetes that was the cause for the increase in autism rates, not the C-section itself.